 On the other hand, if I look outside my window and there is a thick blanket of icy snow covering the ground, and people are trudging through the streets bundled up in snorkel jackets, innate wisdom tells us that cooling summer foods would not be ideal.
 More appropriate food for a cold snowy day might be a hearty stew made with bone stock, grass-fed meat, beans, and root vegetables.

 Another thing to consider is that our pineal gland is responsible for taking information from the outside world and relaying it to the inside of the body.
 That means our physical body is connected to our external environment, and we may not even understand how deeply.
 The pineal gland is responsible for our sexual development, metabolism, circadian rhythms of the body, and our waking and sleeping patterns.
-During the fall and winter season the pineal gland tells the thyroid to slow metabolism and store fat.
-Just in case you’ve wondered why the body naturally puts on weight during the winter months therein lies your answer.
+During the fall and winter season the pineal gland communicates to the endocrine system, and the thyroid, to slow metabolism and store fat.
+In case you’ve wondered why the body naturally puts on weight during the winter months therein lies your answer.
 Your perfectly designed body is brilliant and self-protective – it is storing fat to help you survive the cold winter season.

 I cannot emphasize enough the importance, for the health of the body, mind and spirit, to eat what grows in our immediate environment and climate.
 This, I believe, is one of the foremost things that can help us begin feeling more balanced, healthy and connected.
 Not only that, eating locally grown seasonal foods tastes better.
 Foods that are picked at the peak of ripeness are the most flavorful.
 Foods that are picked unripe and shipped from faraway places can NOT compare in flavor.

 Eat what nature provides for you in each season, and in the climate you live in, and enhance your health with every bite!

 To find out what’s growing in your area visit a local farmer’s market, or join a CSA (community supported agriculture).
 This way you’ll always know what’s in season.